 History of Wales

-Scroll through our timeline for a brief history of Wales through the ages, or select one of the following eras -
+Scroll through our timeline for a brief history of Wales through the ages:

-The recorded history of Wales begins with the arrival of the Romans on Welsh borders.
+The recorded history of Wales begins with the arrival of the Romans on Welsh borders as they invaded Britton.
 At that time people spoke a Celtic language – Brythonic, the language that would eventually evolve into Welsh.

 The Saxon advance resumes in Wales.
 A great figure in the fight between the British and the Saxons was King Arthur.
 There are many legends surrounding Arthur but many believe he was first mentioned in Welsh poetry around 594.

-Offa, King of Mercia builds a dyke from sea to sea, the first permanent boundary between the Welsh and English people.
-Offa’s Dyke shaped the territory of Wales.
+Offa, King of Mercia builds a dyke from sea to sea as a defensive border, the first permanent boundary between the Welsh and English people.
+Offa’s Dyke shaped the territory of Wales and much of it can still be walked today.

 The Normans invade England.
 Wales proves resistant to the Normans' power and the Welsh rise in revolt.
 By 1100 the Normans had been driven out of Gwynedd, Ceredigion and most of Powys.